cunarist/class-transform/README.md

 - Plain objects:
   Objects that are instances of `Object` class.
-  Sometimes they are called **literal** objects, when created via `{}` notation.
+  Sometimes they are called literal objects, when created via `{}` notation.
 - Instance objects:
   Instances of classes with own defined constructor, properties and methods.
   Usually you define them via `class` notation.

 So, what is the problem?

-Sometimes you want to transform plain javascript object to an instance of the ES6 **class** you have.
+Sometimes you want to transform plain javascript object to an instance of the ES6 class.
-If you are loading data from some JSON API or a JSON file, and after you've done `JSON.parse` you have a plain javascript object, not an instance of a class.
+Once you've parsed some data from some JSON API or a JSON file with `JSON.parse`, you have a plain javascript object, not an instance of a class.

 For example you have a list of users in your `users.json` that you are loading: